CocoApplications/CocoApplications/_posts/2017-07-07-Custom-Computer-Vision-Library.md

 ## Introduction

-This post show a combination of both common and novel computer vision algorithms.
+This post show a combination of both common and novel computer vision algorithms using OpenCV and Numpy.
+The spectral phase correlation and image stitching use for image matching and object matching, respectively, are novel applications.

 {% highlight python %}